Skip links

 SMART Recovery has been an asset in the addiction recovery community for many years.
 In recent years, it has gained popularity as a valid resource for those seeking an alternative or a supplement to the 12-step model.
 SMART’s model is inclusive, involving community and peer resources in the recovery process.

 A sober support system is critical for long-term recovery.
 Many addiction treatment centers recommend that patients seek outside community support, yet traditional 12-step programs are not a fit for everyone.
-Some say that the opposite of addiction is connection, and the goal is for you to develop your own sober support community as you transition to lower levels of care in treatment.
+Some say that the opposite of addiction is a connection, and the goal is for you to develop your own sober support community as you transition to lower levels of care in treatment.
 SMART meetings are one of many supplemental programs you can use in your recovery journey.

 Today there are over 2,000 SMART Recovery meetings worldwide and this number is growing daily.
-SMART Recovery offers support through local community meetings, therapeutic programs, and online meetings, chat rooms, and message boards.
+SMART Recovery offers support through local community meetings, therapeutic programs, online meetings, chat rooms, and message boards.
 Their website includes resources like suggestions for a “recovery toolbox” and recommended books.

-The SMART Recovery Meetings – A 4 Point System
+The SMART Recovery Meetings – A 4-Point System

 SMART is based on a four-point system: